Manu100001/Python-Darts-GUI/README.md

   If there are only two of you, dimply leave the third and fourth fields empty.
 - Then set whether you want to play 501 or 301.
 - After that press `Start`.
 - Now you can type in what you have thrown and press respectively `Add`.
-After 3 entries press `Count Down` to count down your thrown number of points from your stand..
+After 3 entries press `Count Down` to count down your thrown number of points from your stand.
 - The next player will be chosen automatically.
 - If you throw more, e.g. 60, but you only have 50 left, a message appears that you have overthrown and it is the next players turn.
 - When you have finished playing, you can press `Calculate Score`, which will create an Excel file where you can view your average and various statistics.